-Homemade Chocolate with Cocoa Butter, what could be lovelier?
+Homemade Chocolate with Cocoa Butter — what molds to choose

-Yet the little rounds all looked so factory-made to me, for something so completely homemade!
+Yet the little rounds all looked so factory-made to me on that day, for something so completely homemade!
 When I saw the frog molds something childlike inside me felt so excited.
 I LOVED them.

-Therefore, this Homemade Chocolate with Cocoa Butter recipe can be CHOCOLATE FROGS.
-But I love making bars too!
+Therefore, this Homemade Chocolate with Cocoa Butter recipe can also be CHOCOLATE FROGS.
+But I love making bars and truffles too!

 Homemade Chocolate with cocoa butter!

-I’ve been a dark chocolate snob for years and never tasted the perfume that comes through with this recipe.
-Raw cocoa butter (so nutritious, actually!), fair trade cocoa, raw honey and pure vanilla.
-Sweet, bitter goodness.
+I’ve been a dark chocolate snob for years, but had never tasted the perfume that comes through with this recipe.

 - If you want something homemade and exciting, see below my Rooibos Chai Filling.
 It is delicious, nutrient-dense and caffeine-free.

-To slightly chilled filling, add remaining chocolate, up to 1-1/2 T. more for each mold, to form the base of each chocolate truffle.
+- To slightly chilled filling, add remaining chocolate, up to 1-½ Tablespoons more for each mold, to form the base of each chocolate truffle.

-Place coconut butter into medium-size bowl.
-Add honey, vanilla and 2 T. chai, measured from Base Instant Powdered Chai Recipe (below in Recipe Notes).
+- Place coconut butter into medium-size bowl.
+Add honey, vanilla and 2 Tablespoons chai, measured from Base Instant Powdered Chai Recipe (below in Recipe Notes).
 Stir well to mix.
 Set aside.